intrinio/javascript-sdk/docs/SecurityApi.md

   'logic': new intrinioSDK.SecurityScreenGroup(), // SecurityScreenGroup | The logic to screen with, consisting of operators, clauses, and nested groups.<br/> See <a href=\"/documentation/screener_v2\" target=\"_blank\">screener documentation</a> for details on how to construct conditions.
-  'orderColumn': "orderColumn_example", // String | Results returned sorted by this column 'orderDirection': "asc", // String | Sort order to use with the order_column 'primaryOnly': false // Boolean | Return only primary securities };
+  'orderColumn': "orderColumn_example", // String | Results returned sorted by this column 'orderDirection': "asc", // String | Sort order to use with the order_column 'primaryOnly': false, // Boolean | Return only primary securities 'pageSize': 100 // Number | The number of results to return };

 securityAPI.screenSecurities(opts).then(function(data) {